-Guest blogger, Lucy Glaize, used her first hand experience to respond to the points I made in my earlier post, Dorms, Tailgating & Cafeterias: Gluten-Free College Advice.
-Lucy continues to make the most of her college experience, and does not let celiac get in the way of enjoying University of Vermont.
+Guest blogger, Zara Young, used her first hand experience to respond to the points I made in my earlier post, Dorms, Tailgating & Cafeterias: Gluten-Free College Advice.
+Zara continues to make the most of her college experience, and does not let celiac get in the way of enjoying University of Vermont.
 I am amazed by her positive attitude and the proactive way she embraces her gluten-free life.
-From leading the UVM celiac group to running marathons, Lucy doesn’t let anything stop her.
+From leading the UVM celiac group to running marathons, Zara doesn’t let anything stop her.

 Be Prepared: I always keep a simple and easy snack like rice cakes and peanut butter in my room.
 They are easy and tasty!
 I bring rice cakes with peanut butter to class with me when I do not have time to sit down for lunch on campus.
 I also like to mix it up and top this snack with raisins, chocolate chips, banana slices, etc. Cereal is also a necessity to have on hand in the dorm room.
 My favorite cereal combination is Nature’s Path Whole O’s mixed with Nature’s Path Mesa Sunrise.
 I also enjoy the GF Cinnamon Chex when I have a sweet tooth.
 I keep milk in my mini-fridge for when I want a full bowl of cereal, but also take dry cereal with me sometimes as a snack.
 My roommate and I also have two “food baskets” in our room- one gluten free and one for her gluten-filled snacks.